 Vienna doesn’t have quite the reputation of an Amsterdam, but cycling does enjoy an elevated status in the city.
-Having the Green party in the city’s coalition government for most of the last decade has certainly helped.
+Having the Green party in the city’s coalition government for most of the last decade certainly helped.

 - Over 1400km of cycling routes and an established cycling tradition

 - Danube, Donaukanal, and Ring boulevard are popular routes

 On your bike

 Bike-friendly mobility policies and continuous expansion of the cycle route network has done much to encourage this enthusiasm for two wheels.

-The major cycling routes appear on a free map distributed in museums and similar, but the city also provides an online map, where you can blend in details of the bike routes and related facilities.
+The major cycling routes appear on a free map distributed in museums and similar, but the city also kindly provides an online map, where you can blend in details of the bike routes and related facilities.